PrabhavGupta24/EagleNation/README.md

 # EagleNation

-EagleNation is a SwiftUI-based application for students and parents to access all things Eden Prairie Schools.
+EagleNation is a SwiftUI-based application for students and parents to view all things Eden Prairie Schools.
 The goal of this project is to create an efficient and centralized method of accessing student resources.

 ## Roadmap
   - [ ] Interface